 Carol D. – I am now in my 33rd year of being a dental assistant.
-I can honestly say, I love my job and get such a feeling of satisfaction, knowing that changing a person smile, can change their life!
+I can honestly say, I love my job and get such a feeling of satisfaction, knowing that changing a person’s smile can change their life!
 Giving someone confidence in their appearance, and pride in their smile is worth every challenge we deal with from the difficult patient.
-A confident smile is your best asset!!!
+A confident smile is your best asset!

 Connie O. – It’s given me a career that’s been flexible as my life has changed.
-From working full time for 15 years to becoming a mother and moving into public health Hygiene, and a part-time half day everyday schedule.
-Its afforded me the opportunity to make a real difference in people’s lives and given me a comfortable life in the process.
+From working full time for 15 years to becoming a mother and moving into public health hygiene, and a part-time half day everyday schedule.
+It has afforded me the opportunity to make a real difference in people’s lives and given me a comfortable life in the process.

-Wanda B. – So thankful to have 35 years of educating patients about there oral health has been a very rewarding career and still loving it every day.
+Wanda B. – So thankful to have 35 years of educating patients about their oral health.
+It has been a very rewarding career and I am still loving it every day.

-Diane M. – I love all my coworkers, patients & the work I do to help people improve their health and lives.
+Diane M. – I love all my coworkers, patients and the work I do to help people improve their health and lives.
 Very thankful for this!

-Lezlie W. – Working in this field for 30+ years I have engaged with many patients and that has what made me stay.
+Lezlie W. – Working in this field for 30+ years, I have engaged with many patients and that is what has made me stay.

 Liudmyla J. – I love helping people and, in this field, I can and I do! 😊

 Posted November 05, 2019